Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ### Initialization and Resetting the Agent

+The process of training in the ML-Agents Toolkit involves running episodes where the Agent (Sphere) attempts to solve the task.
+Each episode lasts until the Agents solves the task (i.e. reaches the cube), fails (rolls off the platform) or times out (takes too long to solve or fail at the task).
+At the start of each episode, the `OnEpisodeBegin()` method is called to set-up the environment for a new episode.
+Typically the scene is initialized in a random manner to enable the agent to learn to solve the task under a variety of conditions.

-When the Agent (Sphere) reaches its target (Cube), its episode ends and the `OnEpisodeBegin()` method moves the target (Cube) to a new random location.
+In this example, each time the Agent (Sphere) reaches its target (Cube), its episode ends and the method moves the target (Cube) to a new random location.
 In addition, if the Agent rolls off the platform, the `OnEpisodeBegin()` method puts it back onto the floor.

 To move the target (Cube), we need a reference to its Transform (which stores a GameObject's position, orientation and scale in the 3D world).
 To get